chrisjsimpson/amber-secrets-ci-example/README.md

 # Open Source CI/CD Secrets Management with Amber example usage Github

-Normally in GitHub/Gitlab and other, you have to create an entry for every secret, per environment, and keep updating these.
+Normally in GitHub/Gitlab CI/CD based pipelines, you have to create an entry for every secret, per environment, and keep updating these.
 This does not scale.

 - Better tools.
 Better productivity